CaryTanner/Powells-produce/README.md

 Contribute
 ----------

-- Please feel free to come with ideas and feedback
+- Please feel free to come with ideas and feedback!

 API
 -------

-A quick note on the API key visible in this project, I have chosen not to hide it as an enviroment variable as I don't want to include some kind of backend both for hosting purposes via Github pages and because it's just not part of the scope of this project.
+A quick note on the API key visible in this project, I have let it remain visible as I don't want to include some kind of backend both for hosting purposes via Github pages and because it's just not part of the scope of this project.

 License
 -------